exuperian/RedPitayaTutorials/Tutorials/PROJ_LEDCounterVerilog/README.md

 You're now ready to [compile and run your design](/Tutorials/SETUP_Compiling), or alternatively [test it out in the simulator](/Tutorials/SETUP_Simulating).

-If you want more practice with Verilog and the LED lights, try out [Anton's Knight Rider lights tutorial](http://antonpotocnik.com/?p=488784).
+If you want to try a more complex example see [Anton's Knight Rider lights tutorial](http://antonpotocnik.com/?p=488784), which also has a nice demonstration of parallel execution on the FPGA.